tacoinfra/teztnets/pariscnet-about.markdown

 #### Alternative: Use docker

-To join Ghostnet with docker, open a shell in the container:
+To join ParisCnet with docker, open a shell in the container:

 ```
 docker run -it --entrypoint=/bin/sh tezos/tezos:octez-v20.1